jkanvision/Team-Profile-Generator/README.md

   Answer the questions following the prompts.
 After you've completed entering information about all team members, select "finished building team" to create a "team.html" file.
 Your new file will appear in the "dist" folder.
-Right click on it and select "open in default browser" to view the finished product!
+Right-click on it and select "open in default browser" to view the finished product!
   &nbsp;
   &nbsp;